elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 We've also been putting a lot of work into the first run experience, especially with regards to sideloaded apps from third-party stores like Flathub.
 Apps from freshly sideloaded remotes should now show in AppCenter without needing to restart your computer first.
 We've added a reminder about Sideload when searching returns no results with the same language that is used in the Welcome app.
 We now ensure that apps predictably default to installing per-user when selected from the home page.
 Also, both AppCenter and Sideload can now use system-wide installed app runtimes for per-user app installs, which means the first time you install a new app should be a faster, smaller download.

-We've also addressed an issue with apps not opening from in-app notifications, there is a less abrupt transition when choosing which source to download an app from, and AppCenter will now pull in Linux kernel headers when installing device drivers that use DKMS.
-Plus, we've reworked the way the applications menu watches for changes in installed apps, so it should be more responsive about showing freshly installed apps.
+We've also addressed an issue with apps not opening from in-app notifications, there is a less abrupt transition when choosing which source to download an app from, and we've reworked the way the applications menu watches for changes in installed apps, so it should be more responsive about showing freshly installed apps.

 # Online Accounts, Tasks, Mail, and Calendar

 Our brand new Online Accounts system has seen a little love around IMAP accounts: we now do a better job of detecting the correct authentication method for accounts and you can edit existing accounts by selecting the pencil icon in its row.

+[Online Accounts Screenshot]

 The latest release of Calendar includes a fix for an issue with some all-day events displaying incorrectly, and we do a better job of getting calendar colors from online accounts.